johnshaughnessy/osai-ubuntu/memory-cache/README.md

-# Configs for Memory Cache
+# privateGPT in Docker

 [Memory Cache](https://memorycache.ai/) is a project that connects a user's local documents to [privateGPT](https://github.com/imartinez/privateGPT) and integrates with Firefox via an extension to easily add to a personal knowledge repo.

-This directory has configs and scripts to help run privateGPT on the remote node, so that memory cache can interact with it.

-In particular, it includes:
+These scripts/configs are meant to help run the Memory Cache / privateGPT backend in a docker container.
+In particular, this directory includes:

 - a docker image for running privateGPT's primordial branch,
 - configuration files for privateGPT,